sayedhfatimi/the-contemplative-path-posts/2025-09-19-investing-vs-trading-two-paths-through-the-market/post.md

 - **Discipline:** patience to wait for setups, and flexibility to cut losers without revenge trading.

 Day trading is more measured.
 Here, the trader opens and closes positions within a single day, never carrying risk overnight.
-Positions may last minutes or hours, but by the closing bell (in traditional markets) or by the end of a chosen session (in crypto’s 24/7 world), all trades are closed.
+Positions may last minutes or hours, but by the closing bell (in traditional markets) or by the end of a chosen session (in crypto's 24/7 world), all trades are closed.

 Day traders often rely on technical setups, momentum bursts, and intraday patterns.
 They might fade liquidity at the open, ride volatility during major announcements, or exploit predictable cycles (such as funding rate flips in crypto).

 Unlike scalpers, day traders can afford to wait.
-But the trade-off is pressure: because all positions must be closed by day’s end, missed entries or hesitation can mean missing the only opportunity of the session.
+But the trade-off is pressure: because all positions must be closed by day's end, missed entries or hesitation can mean missing the only opportunity of the session.

 The danger of day trading is psychological.
 The intraday environment is noisy, and traders often overtrade, mistaking randomness for opportunity.
 Discipline here is not just about entry and exit — it is about knowing when not to act.